rancher-sandbox/docs.rancherdesktop.io/docs/preferences.md

 ## Supporting Utilities (macOS & Linux)

 On the **Supporting Utilities** tab, you can create symbolic links to tools in /usr/local/bin.
-By default, a symbolic links is created if the tool is not already linked.
+By default, a symbolic link is created if the tool is not already linked.

-Symbolic links can be created (or removed) for the following tools, which are installed as part Rancher Desktop:
+Symbolic links can be created (or removed) for the following tools, which are installed as part of Rancher Desktop:

 - helm
-- kim
 - kubectl
 - nerdctl
 - docker